MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-monitor.md

 ## UI flows

-The **UI flows** page provides an overview of UI-based robotic process automation (RPA)<!--note from editor: Edit okay?--> flows in your environment:
+The **UI flows** page provides an overview of UI-based robotic process automation (RPA) flows in your environment:

 - Total number of UI flows